-The NSU Bookstore is located in University Park Plaza (behind the Bank of America) and is open Monday through Friday, 8:30 a.m. to 6:15 p.m.; and Saturday, 10:00 a.m. to 1:30 p.m.
-Call for information regarding extended hours at the beginning of the semester.
-The bookstore carries the required and recommended textbooks for classes.
-The bookstore also carries school supplies and a wide variety of school spirit merchandise.
-Customers may special-order any book in print at no additional cost.
-Students at off-campus locations may order textbooks online at http://nsubooks.bncollege.com.
-The course number and section must be indicated when books are ordered.
-Books are shipped via UPS, usually within 24 hours.
+The NSU Bookstore is located in University Park Plaza and is open Monday through Friday, 8:30 a.m. to 6:15 p.m.; and Saturday, 10:00 a.m. to 1:30 p.m.
+The bookstore carries all the required and recommended textbooks for each class.
+They have the largest selection of new and used textbooks for purchase or rental, as well as etextbooks.
+The bookstore also carries an array of NSU clothing, gifts, convenience items, and reference titles.
+You can order online at http://nsubooks.bncollege.com for in-store pickup, regional campus pickup or have items shipped to your home.